Timinator2000/techio-algo-x/19 - 2025 and beyond/11 - connect the colours.md

 ![Connect the Colours 2x2](ConnectColoursPaths2x2.png)
 <BR>

-Consider a simple 2x2 grid with one pair of endpoints, from the bottom-left corner to the top-right corner.
+Consider a simple 2x2 grid with one pair of endpoints, the bottom-left corner and the top-right corner.
 There are exactly two distinct paths connecting these points.
-These are known as **nonintersecting (self-avoiding) rook paths**, adhering to two key rules:
+These are known as __nonintersecting (self-avoiding) rook paths__, adhering to two key rules:

 1. A path cannot intersect itself.